aajuvonen/holocosmo/src/analysis/EXAMPLE.md

 Computes radial averages of the curvature (Laplacian) field from a 3D entanglement lattice of HC-008-ANA.
 `python radial_profile.py --input-file data.csv --output-file radial_profile.csv --bins 50`

-## potential_fitting.py
+## HC-015-ANA_potential_fitting.py
-Fits an effective gravitational potential (Yukawa or Gaussian) to radial curvature data extracted from PEPS simulations.
+Fits an effective gravitational potential (Yukawa or Gaussian) to radial curvature data extracted from PEPS simulations of ouput from HC-014-ANA.
 Outputs a figure and a CSV with best-fit parameters and residuals.
-`python potential_fitting.py --input-file ../../data/processed/20250412-1057_radial_profile.csv --model yukawa --output-file potential_fit.png`
+`python potential_fitting.py --input-file radial_profile.csv --model yukawa --output-file potential_fit.svg`